Error handling

 42 (#o52, #x2a, ?*)

-Some errors are converted into specific subclasses of pg-error
+Some errors are converted into specific subclasses of pg-error, as listed below.
+We can

 discriminate the error category thanks to [PostgreSQL’s SQLSTATE support](See